Operation Medicine Drop for Safety Professionals

 Once you have arranged the details of your event, you'll want everyone in your community to know where and when they can dispose of their unwanted medications.
 Customize these handouts and flyers, and distribute or hang them in places like medical offices, pharmacies, churches and schools.

 You should also contact your local media outlets, such as newspapers, radio stations and television stations.
 Personalize this event advisory and send it to media outlets about a week prior to your event:

 These black and white ads can be personalized for use in newspapers or newsletters:

 Someone at your event should be prepared to answer questions from the media and members of the public.
 Consider these talking points about Operation Medicine Drop:

 Use the following electronic and hard copy prescription logs to keep a record of all the medications you collect on the day of your event.
 Print this sign and display it near the collection area at your event to remind people that you cannot collect biohazard materials.

 DON'T FORGET!
 SBI will destroy the drugs.
-State Bureau of Investigation disposal is available from 9am - 1pm on Tuesday, September 30, 2014.
+State Bureau of Investigation disposal is available from 9am - 1pm on Tuesday, March 29, 2016 and also Monday, May 2, 2016.
 Find your local disposal location

 For more information, contact SBI Diversion and Environmental Crimes Division at 919-779-8186.